fluffos/fluffos/docs/efun/pcre/pcre_replace_callback.md

 ### SYNOPSIS

-    string pcre_replace_callback(string, string, string | function, ...);
+    string pcre_replace_callback(string input, string pattern, string|function, mixed *args...);

 ### DESCRIPTION

-    returns a string where all captured groups have been replaced by the return value of function pointe fun or function fun in object ob.
-    (called with the matched string and match number, starting with 0)
+    returns a string where all captured groups have been replaced by the return value of function pointer fun or function fun in object ob. (called with the matched string and match number, starting with 0)

 ### SEE ALSO